rugbyprof/3013-Algorithms/Assignments/06-T01/README.md

 ### Example Questions

-- For everything you do on this test, know it complexity.
+- For everything you do on this test, know its complexity.
-- Be able to write a basic sorting routing like a bubble sort or selection sort and know the difference between them.
+- Be able to write a basic sorting routine like a bubble sort or selection sort and know the difference between them.
 - Given an array, perform a binary search to find a specific key.
 - Describe the difference between searching:
   - a list